timothyhull/100daysofcode/days/_22/README.md

 - Tested the functionality of the `@wraps` decorator within a decorator function definition to determine its purpose.
     - Without `@wraps`, the docstring **is not** available for the decorated function, using the `help()` function.
     - With `@wraps`, the docstring **is** available for the decorated function, using the `help()` function.

+---

+#### 8/15/21 :notebook:

+- Worked with nested decorator functions in the [Jupyter Notebook](decorators.ipynb).
+    - Successfully wrapped a function in two decorators.
+- Used `itertools.cycle` to display a wait timer.